2000 Volkswagen Golf GTi Turbo from UK and Ireland - Comments

 I currently own a VW Golf GTI 180BHP, before this one I owned three Golf 4 GTI 150BHP's.
 Yes I've had some problems, but it should be evident that I am happy with VW.

 I believe that in this day in age, no car maker will put a bad car on the market.
 I also believe in the law of averages.
 Cars are built by people.
-Car maker sell hundreds of thousands of cars every year, and there is bound to be a percentage of cars with problems.
+Car makers sell hundreds of thousands of cars every year, and there is bound to be a percentage of cars with problems.

-Don't take my word for it, see for yourself: www.google.com.
+Don't take my word for it, see for yourself: www.google.com

 If you have a problem car, you are not alone.
 If you are happy with your car, also, you are not alone.